cbunsy/nextplate/README.md

 ## Working with Prisma

-- Prototyping and synchronizing a development database:
+- Update db with prototyping and synchronizing a development database:

 ```bash
 pnpm db:push
 ```

-- Syncing, Keeping track of the changes, and Maintaining data in database:
+- Update db with syncing, keeping track of the changes, and maintaining data in database:

 ```bash
 pnpm migrate:dev